cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

-If you made a manipulation error, such at past some text you didn’t want to share, while producing the document **before** sharing it, we recommend that you copy-paste the version you want to share for collaboration in a new pad before sending it to sanitize the history (it also helps tracking changes afterward).
+If you made a manipulation error, such at past some text you didn’t want to share, while producing the document **before** sharing it, we recommend that you copy-paste the version you want to share for collaboration in a new pad before sending it to sanitize the history (it also helps to track changes afterward).

 ### ⛔ Restricting Access